10-menachi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 draws a diagonal line on the terminal

 ### 9-fizz_buzz.c
 prints the numbers from 1 to 100, followed by a new line.
 But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
-For numbers which are multiples of both three and five print FizzBuzz
+For numbers which are multiples of both three and five print
+FizzBuzz

+### 10-print_triangle.c
+contains a function that prints a triangle, followed by a new line.